Laser Dentistry: Enhancing Dental Treatment

 - Procedures performed using soft tissue dental lasers may not require sutures (stitches).

-- Laser dentistry minimizes bleeding because the high-energy light beam aids in the clotting (coagulation) of exposed blood vessels, thus inhibiting blood loss.
+- Minimizes bleeding because the high-energy light beam aids in the clotting (coagulation) of exposed blood vessels, thus inhibiting blood loss.

 - Bacterial infections are minimized because the high-energy beam sterilizes the area being worked on.